platformsh/platformsh-docs/docs/src/languages/php/_index.md

 For environment-specific `php.ini` configuration directives, provide them via environment variables that are separate from the application code.
 See the note on [environment variables](../../development/variables/_index.md#php-specific-variables).

-### Disabling functions for security purposes
+### Disable functions for security

-A common recommendation for securing a PHP installation is to disable certain built-in functions that are frequently used in remote attacks.
+A common recommendation for securing PHP installations is disabling built-in functions frequently used in remote attacks.
-By default, Platform.sh does not disable any functions, as they all do have some legitimate use in various applications.
+By default, Platform.sh does not disable any functions as they all have some legitimate use.

-You can disable unused functions, if you are sure they aren't needed in your application.
+If you're sure a function isn't needed in your app, you can disable it.

-For example, to disable `pcntl_exec` and `pcntl_fork` (which aren't usable in a web request anyway):
+For example, to disable `pcntl_exec` and `pcntl_fork`:

 ```yaml {location=".platform.app.yaml"}
 variables: